 You can follow the rules, or not.

 Don’t mistake me.
 I’m not saying that any of these choices are better than the others.
-Or that consequences don’t exist!
+Or that consequences and constraints don’t exist!
 Only that they are indeed choices, and we get to make them.
 The person we are today, and the choices we’ve made in the past, those things are only as limiting as we decide they are.

 Going on sabbatical taught me that freedom is a state of mind, not a state of employment.
 But I had to leave my job behind to figure that out.
 Just as it’s difficult to appreciate architecture while you’re standing inside the building, you might need some distance from “normal” to gain a new perspective.